 Workgroup A Updates

 Wendy Bamberg, workgroup A chair, provided an update of Workgroup A’s work (slide presentation on Basecamp).
-She presented on the table shell that targeted facility types and thresholds for investigations, as well as forthcoming work on developing outbreak definitions, outbreak reporting laws, as well as the use of surveillance data to detect outbreaks by both public health and healthcare facilities.
+She presented on the table shell that targeted facility types and thresholds for investigations and reporting, as well as forthcoming work on developing outbreak definitions, outbreak reporting laws, as well as the use of surveillance data to detect outbreaks by both public health and healthcare facilities.

 Waleed Javaid provided a status of Workgroup B and displayed the products that were developed in the workgroup.
 (Available on Basecamp).

+Workgroup B Updates

+Waleed Javaid talked about the activity tracking system approval.
+He talked about how the system will be used for outbreak tracking in house for healthcare facilities.
+The workgroup is wrapping up the Scabies outbreak investigation guidance.
+They have contributed content to the Scabies content page for the website.
+The workgroup is working on reviewing external resources and identifying outbreak investigation guidance for CRE, C. auris, and other pathogens.
+They plan on creating corresponding documents to the Workgroup A products.

 CORHA High-Level Outbreak Investigation Guidance

-Rachel Stricof presented the CORHA High-level Outbreak Investigation Guidance that will be modelled after the CIFOR guidance (slide deck available on Basecamp).
-She described the various chapters that will be included in the CIFOR guidance and explained that CORHA will focus specifically on chapter 5 of the CIFOR guidelines.
-She solicited ideas and feedback from meeting participants on additional chapters or components they would like to see further developed?
+Rachel Stricof presented the CORHA High-level Outbreak Investigation Guidance that will be modelled after the CIFOR guidelines (slide deck available on Basecamp).
+She described the various chapters that will be included in the guidance and explained that CORHA will focus specifically on chapter 5 of the CIFOR guidelines.
+She solicited ideas and feedback from meeting participants on additional chapters or components they would like to see further developed.
 Meeting participants provided the following feedback: